wangsiping97/FastGEMV/README.md

 - matrix: int8 (quantized with fp16 scale/zero point), vector: fp16;
 - matrix: int4 (quantized with fp16 scale/zero point), vector: fp16.

 The size of the matrix and vector varies from 512 to 16384.

+On P100, we can have at most 2.7x speedup than pytorch baseline; on 3090 Ti, we can have at most 1.4x speedup.

 ## Requirements